MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/app-insights-metrics.md

 ## Access all your data directly with the Application Insights REST API

 The Application Insights REST API enables programmatic retrieval of log-based metrics.
-It also features an optional parameter “ai.include-query-payload” that when added to a query string, prompts the API to return not only the timeseries data, but also the Kusto Query Language (KQL) statement used to fetch it.
+It also features an optional parameter “ai.include-query-payload” that when added to a query string, prompts the API to return not only the time series data, but also the Kusto Query Language (KQL) statement used to fetch it.
 This parameter can be particularly beneficial for users aiming to comprehend the connection between raw events in Log Analytics and the resulting log-based metric.

 To access your data directly, pass the parameter “ai.include-query-payload” to the Application Insights API in a query using KQL.